 bio/

-Kailun earned his 2020 MFA at The School of the Art Institute of Chicago in Fiber and Material Studies.
-Kailun has shown his work in China, Japan, and the United States.
+Yang earned his MFA in Fiber and Material Studies from the School of the Art Institute of Chicago in 2020.
+His work has been exhibited internationally in China, Japan, and the United States.

 artist statement/